itsbillion/Express-Projects/Simple server/ReadME.md

-This is a simple server comprising two routes, "/index" and "/about"
+This is a simple server comprising two html routes, "/index" and "/about"